Nicky66667/python_crawler/README.md

 1. **learn_urllib.py** and **learn_requests.py**
    These scripts provide simple examples of how to request the HTML source from websites using the `urllib` and `requests` libraries.
+   - **requests_get.py** and requests_post.py give examples of get and post methods for requests library.

 2. **crawl_douban.py**
    This is a practical example of web scraping from the Douban website.
 It demonstrates how to: